adammgross2/adamgrossphotography/notebook/on_being_alone.md

 Awesome.
 Amazing.
 So different.
 When you are with another person there are two main things going on that completely change your life experience:

+#### Shared emotions/social awareness
-1. **Shared emotions/social awareness**: Being next to someone requires you to behave in accordance with their emotional space.
+Being next to someone requires you to behave in accordance with their emotional space.
 It is like an invisible dance.
 If they are upset, you must accommodate.
 If you are upset, they must accommodate.
 Same for the opposite end of the spectrum with happiness.
 There’s nothing wrong with this, but it requires significant attention.
 When you are alone, you can devote all of that attention elsewhere.
 The best consequence of this is your increased ability for you mind